 PROMISE - protecting the unaccompanied migrant minors

 Unaccompanied migrant children are vulnerable for two reasons: because they are children and because they are asylum seekers.
-The PROMISE project helps them to become aware of their rights and access the public services provided by law.
+Through the PROMISE project, some of them were helped to become aware of their rights and to access public services provided by law.

 A picture containing drawing, sky